Buy side research overview

-Preparing for a job in buy side research is similar to equity research.
+Preparing for a job interview in buy side research is similar to preparation for an equity research interview.
 We have organized the most common interview questions from a wide range of sources and provided the answers you need in our equity research interview guide.

-The main entry point for research positions is an associate.
+The main entry point for research positions is that of associate.

-Associates on the buy side are recruited from MBA programs around the world as well as from sell side equity research pools.
-An associate typically spends for 3 to 4 years in that position, until they become an associate-analyst, and finally an analyst.
+Associates on the buy side are recruited from MBA programs around the world, as well as from sell side equity research pools.
+An associate typically spends three to four years in that position until they become an associate-analyst, and, finally, an analyst.

 On the buy side, associates and analysts often stay in a research role for quite some time.
-This usually moves moving up from associate to analyst.
+They usually move up from associate to analyst.
 Another common move is to go private equity or start your own investment fund.
-Once on the buy side it’s common to stay there.
+Once on the buy side, it’s common to stay there.

-Below is range of compensation you can expect to earn in buy side research.
+Below is a range of compensation you can expect to earn.
 It should be noted that there can be a wide range based on the firm, the year, and the city you’re working in.

 Associate: $120,000 to $200,000 (base salary plus bonus)